-Every child is different and every family is different.
+Every child is unique and every family is different.
 Most importantly, each trek is different and for different reasons.
-Sometimes it is altitude and sometimes it is due to the steepness of the terrain.
+Sometimes it is the altitude and sometimes it is due to the steepness of the terrain.
 In this blog we refer to kids aged about 6 to 12 years old, often referred to as tweens or even pre-tweens!

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.